isabella232/Apprenda-Bluemix-Integration/README.md

 ## Usage
 1. Go to the Apprenda Developer Portal and click Addons on the left side.
 2. Enter your IBM Bluemix credentials on the general page.
-3. On the configuration tab, enter your Bluemix "space" that defines where your app will be deployed within Bluemix.
+3. Enter your Bluemix "space" that defines where your app will be deployed within Bluemix.
 4. Add the current "Bluemix API URL"(ie. "http://api.ng.bluemix.net") and the API Version (ie. "v2")
 5. Click on the Bluemix Add-on and click the "+" symbol to provision an instance of the Add-on
 6. Enter in the "Instance Alias" (how Apprenda will identify your add-on instance)